mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This subroutine is executed with the ServerDescription from Standalone
-when the TopologyType is Unknown
+when the TopologyType is Unknown:

 .. code-block:: python